Recollection

 Writeup.png

-IEX is an alias for Invoke-Expression
+IEX is an alias for Invoke-Expressionarrow-up-right

 Task 5.
 A CMD command was executed to attempt to exfiltrate a file.
 What is the full command line?